Nigeria's central bank pumps $210 million into FX market to reduce pressure on Naira

-The Central Bank of Nigeria, CBN, has pumped $210 million into the foreign exchange market to ensure stability and reduce pressure on the naira against other foreign currencies especially the dollar.
+The CBN says the intervention is to ensure stability and reduce pressure on the naira against other foreign currencies especially the dollar.

 The CBN said the persistence interference at the FX market is in its efforts to maintain a stable exchange rate for the naira.